 - Colored rocks/gravel

 - Empty water bottles

 -Water and hot glitter glue

 I loaded up my hot glue gun (every house should have one of these.
 They should come standard in tool kits) with the glitter glue sticks and melted it onto my silicone craft mat in different shapes and sizes.
-Once they were cooled off, I peeled them off of the craft mat and popped them into the water. (yes, I realize they resemble sperm).
+Once they were cooled off, I peeled them off of the craft mat and popped them into the sensory bottle.